 Back in her younger days, I had boundless optimism and very little experience.
 This perfect mix led me to the doors of Rosemary Crossley at the DEAL Centre in Melbourne.

 Rosemary was charismatic, articulate, personable and funny.
 She appeared to us as something of an Australian grand dame who took no nonsense, boomed instructions and spoke most convincingly about her successes with Facilitated Communication (FC).

 As a lead in to FC for Chloe, Rosemary showed me how to hold Chloe’s arm and hand and help her touch pictures in a folder in order to express simple thoughts.
-I can’t remember what those initial pictures were now, but I think they bore some resemblance to the PECS (Picture Exchange Communication System) cards she currently has in her classroom.
+I can’t remember what those initial pictures were now, but I think they bore some resemblance to the PECS (Picture Exchange Communication System) cards she had in her classroom.

 From the very outset, Chloe was extremely reluctant to participate in the FC sessions.
 She constantly withdrew her arm and looked everywhere but the cards.
 We took a folder home to practise with and she was intent on crumpling the pages and throwing the cards.